open-component-model/ocm/docs/ocm/plugins.md

 - **`pluginName`** *string*

-  The name of the plugin, it mist correspond to the file name of the executable.
+  The name of the plugin, it must correspond to the file name of the executable.

 - **`pluginVersion`** *string*